 Art Walk in April

 I don’t want to leave you without also putting in a plug for Mission Federal ArtWalk.
 ArtWalk is slated for April 28 – 29, 2018 and is one of San Diego’s best original fine art festivals.
 Mark your calendars!
 The free event is put on by local artists and is one of my favorite walks of the year.
 Stroll past chalk art on the streets and booths lined with art work for sale.
 The festival fills 17 blocks of Little Italy and you can dance to music through the streets.
 Check out the recap video from this year and get a feeling for the community and artists.
+If you’re looking for a place to stay in the area, definitely use Airbnb.
+Your stay will be comfortable and you will pay less than half of what a hotel room normally costs.
+Use this link to book your next Airbnb trip and save $40!
+Super worth it.
 So there you go!
 Best of the best.
 Ciao, bella!